-Recommendation: Accept the default value and use padded indexes.
-Use NOT PADDED indexes if you want the index to use less space, to allow index-only retrieval with variable characters, and do not want the incompatible retrieval of the full column width.
+Use NOT PADDED indexes if you want the index to use less space, you want to allow index-only retrieval with variable characters, and you do not want the incompatible retrieval of the full column width or incorrect results.

 5. RELEASE LOCKS